Discover more from EUVC | The European VC

 Subscribe to get in-depth memos on the hottest Emerging VCs in Europe.

-500 Istanbul is one of the rising stars in Europe and one of the very top performing funds in the whole 500 Global network.
+500 EE is one of the rising stars in Europe and one of the very top performing funds in the whole 500 Global network.
 We’re amazed by what they’ve managed to create with their $ 10M Fund 1 raised in 2016 and how they’ve managed to become a dominant player in Turkey.
 They’re nothing short of a beacon in the rapidly growing Eastern European startup ecosystem.